atillabirer/js-portfolio/README.md

 This repository contains all my Express.JS, React and React Native work.

+CashQueen: A react native mobile app using Firebase and a Webhook API for events.

 Cashflow: A Bitcoin Cash payment gateway made in Express.js using Bitcoin RPC